 - The key to choosing between a recommended Surgeon is to do adequate homework and research.

-- Look at BEFORE and AFTER cosmetic surgery photos, read the blogs and articles, and watch Plastic Surgery videos.
+- Look at before and after cosmetic surgery photos, read the blogs and articles, and watch Plastic Surgery videos.

-Why?
-Because not all Surgeons have the same training.
+Not all Surgeons have the same training

 Why do people want Plastic or Cosmetic Surgery?